AnsibleShipyard/ansible-galaxy-roles/README.md

 __Deprecated__

-We've worked hard to make each role well documented with functional tests with travis and Docker.
+We've worked hard to make each role well documented with functional tests that run in travis and Docker.
 Please see each repository for information.

 Here is a good [example](https://github.com/AnsibleShipyard/ansible-nginx).